joelgraff/freecad-transportation-wb/transportationwb/menues.md

 ## Dialog with common widgets
 ## Dialog with functionality to run an animation

+There are some methods to import real data from openstreetmap using geodat workbench

+## create Eichleite
+## create Woosung
+## create Japanese Knot

 # Curves
 ##create a Bezier Sketch
 ##create a simple Bezier sketch